Man sells house to invest in bitcoin, other virtual-currencies

 The 30-year-old IT professional, who didn't want to reveal his identity, has created a "virtual-currency mine" at a secret west Auckland location; a small room filled with incredibly powerful computer hardware that trawls through millions of transactions a second.

 The man first became interested in the monetary phenomenon in 2013 when the price of a bitcoin was about $1.
-At last glance a bitcoin was worth in excess of USD$18,000.
+Earlier today, bitcoin was worth in excess of US$18,000.

 Despite an unremarkable start to his venture, a friend suggested he purchase more equipment to increase his returns.